SegersIan/architecture-handbook/README.md

 ## The Archtecture Handbook

 Written and compiled by Ian Segers as personal guide for his job as Solution Architect.
 In case you are reading this directyly on [GitHub](https://github.com/SegersIan/architecture-handbook), you can read this Markdown rendered on the [GitHub Page](https://segersian.github.io/architecture-handbook/).

+## Systems

+Before we dive into Software Architecture, we must talk about Systems.

+For a System we can find definitions like:

+> a set of things working together as parts of a mechanism or an interconnecting network; a complex whole.

+Or more specifically for Software Systems:

+> System software is a set of generalized programs that manage the resources of the computer, such as the central processing unit, communication links, and peripheral devices

+However, as you will read further about *Evolutionary Architecture*, U personally like to keep the following definition in mind:

+> a group of body organs that together perform one or more vital functions

+Either way, a **System** is a concept, far more general than IT systems.
+There is event a whole field of [Systems Thinking](https://en.wikipedia.org/wiki/Systems_thinking).
+If you want to read more about it, I suggest [Thinking in Systems: A Primer](https://en.wikipedia.org/wiki/Thinking_In_Systems:_A_Primer).

 ## Software Arhitecture